brenopelegrin/pytasks/README.md

 # flask-tasks-docker

-This is a generic ready-to-run Flask RESTful API written in Python that can receive task requests with some arguments, run some logic with the arguments provided and store the results on a SQL database.
+This is a generic ready-to-run Flask RESTful API written in Python that can receive task requests with some arguments, run some logic with the arguments provided (using Celery and AMQP queues) and store the results on a SQL database.
 The results can then be retrieved from the API.
 The processing instances can be scaled according to your needs using docker.

-⏳ **Upcoming in v2.0**: the app will be redesigned to manage the tasks using **Celery + RabbitMQ + PostgreSQL**

 ## Main features

-- You can scale multiple task handlers that can **proccess tasks in parallel**
+- You can scale multiple workers that can **proccess tasks in parallel**
-- **Highly customizable** to fulfill your needs
-- You can scale multiple janitors that can clean up the database in parallel
+- You can add as many **custom tasks** as you want: highly customizable
-- Can receive task from ```POST``` request **passing multiple parameters** in ```json```
+- Can receive tasks from ```POST``` requests **passing multiple parameters** in ```json```
-- Can store the received tasks in a SQL database and **do some computation** with them
+- Can store the result of the tasks in a SQL database
-- Can return the result of the task from ```GET``` request passing the task ID as parameter
+- Can return the result of a task from ```GET``` requests passing the task ID as parameter

 ## :rocket: Getting started